Practical Advice about Malaria Prevention for Visitors to Uganda

 Perfumes, Colognes, After-Shave Products, and even Deodorants attract mosquitoes and draw them to you.
 It is best to avoid using them in the Bush on Safari.

-There are three hundred million to five hundred million malaria cases per year globally.
+How to Avoid Getting Malaria on a Safari in Uganda: There are three hundred million to five hundred million malaria cases per year globally.
 Most Ugandans are sadly remarkably familiar with its ill effects, and most Ugandans that can afford it sleep under nets.

 Mosquitoes are annoying bugs and can smell your blood from great distances.
 It is, however, only the female mosquito that feeds on human blood, transmitting Malaria.
 Despite what people used to say in Uganda, Mosquitoes do not transmit HIV, and HIV cannot survive in a mosquito.